trevordevore/levure/framework/helpers/file_system/README.md

 By configuring `file extensions` the File System helper can help you process requests to open supported files.
 The helper does two things:

 1. Creates a list of supported files that were passed to the application on the command line.
-2. Sends the `ProcessFiles` message to `app.yml` whenever the operating system requests that your application open a supported file.
+2. Sends the `ProcessFiles` message to `app.livecodescript` whenever the operating system requests that your application open a supported file.

 When an application is launched the command line parameters will be checked for files with supported extensions.
 A CR-delimited list of files is stored and will be accessible via the `fileSystemFilesToProcessOnOpen()` function.
 You can then check this function in the `OpenApplication` message.
 Here is an example:

 ```
-# app.yml
+# app.livecodescript

 command OpenApplication
   if fileSystemFilesToProcessOnOpen() is not empty then
-    ProcessMyFiles fileSystemFilesToProcessOnOpen()
+    ProcessMyFiles fileSystemFilesToProcessOnOpen() # YOU MUST WRITE A 'PROCESSMYFILES' ROUTINE
   end if
 end OpenApplication
 ```